jaredbosch/park-model-fresh/README.md

    - `created_at` / `updated_at` (`timestamptz`, default to `now()`)
 2. Save the changes and reload the underwriting app before trying again.

-The API will fall back to legacy compatibility mode if `user_id` or `report_name` are missing, but saves will no longer be scoped to each Supabase account.
-Add the columns above when possible so every user sees only their own reports and the saved-report list keeps its friendly names.
+Until you add these fields the API continues to save reports, but it runs in a compatibility mode: no per-user scoping, saved reports show generic names, and complex form inputs reset when you reload a report.
+Adding the columns restores the full experience.

 ### Automated schema helper (Supabase MCP server)